i-duarte/MyLib.Data/README.md

 # MyLib.Data
-MyLib.Data is a lightweight, data access, object oriented library written in CSharp.
+MyLib.Data is a lightweight, easy to use ORM written in CSharp.